AkilisLab/NTUST_ML/Final Project/README.md

 - Prefix duration assumes 15s sampling interval between points.
 - Frequency encoding used for high-cardinality fields (`ORIGIN_CALL`, `TAXI_ID`) to control memory.
 - One-hot kept for low-cardinality fields (`CALL_TYPE`, `ORIGIN_STAND`).
-- No data leakage: destination only used in `prep_y.csv` (labels), prefix features computed from partial points.
+- No data leakage: destination is derived from the final `POLYLINE` point for training labels only; prefix features are computed from the initial points only.

 ## 11. Quick Command Summary
 ```bash